sunSeekingGoth/MakeSenseWithObsidian/Tutorial/01_General syntax skills.md

 ---
 # 6 There are many types of links 🔗

+Links are a core part of Obsidian!
 And they are all pretty flexible and handy, creating a wide range of possibilities.

 ---
 ## External